marcoandre1/express-react-app/README.md

 $ npm install --save uuid
 ```

+#### Using Mock Files During Development

+- Files with `.mock` extension indicate the file does not contain the true business logic.
+- Used to reduce complexity (eg., does not depend on server).
+- Mocks are commonly used in testing framework such as **Jest**.

 #### Create a "mock" saga to interact with the "server" (the server doesn't exist yet)

 Add a new **saga** at `store/sagas.mock.js`.
 All the **real sagas** will be communicating with the server, but until we have that, we are going to use these **mocks** that will do it on their own: